 Yogurt is another option for the after school snacks but is only suggested if dinner is not any time soon.
 Consider making your own yogurt and you may want to sprinkle a little granola over the top.
 Or make easy and fun yogurt parfaits with some yogurt, cheerios, and fresh fruit.

-Again, this is a more filling snack and not so great if dinner is close by, but eggs are a great snack.
+Eggs make great healthy after school snacks.
+This is a more filling snack and not so great if dinner is close by.
+Otherwise, eggs are a great source of protein.
 You can boil them and peel them, make them into deviled eggs, or serve them as a fried egg sandwich.

 6. Vegan Chocolate Chip Granola Bars Recipe